We look at what steps you may be able to implement to minimise the impact of the COVID-19 outbreak on your business.

 Deferral of VAT payments

-If you have a VAT-registered business, the VAT becoming due between 20th March 2020 and 30th June 2020 will be automatically deferred to ensure the payment won’t be due until 31st March 2021, though you can still pay if you wish.
-The deadline for submitting the VAT returns remains unchanged, i.e. it is one month and seven days after the end of the VAT period.
+If you have a VAT-registered business, the VAT becoming due between 20th March 2020 and 30th June 2020 was automatically deferred until 31st March 2021, though you could have still paid if you wished.

 Think about funding available